 #3 Pour it out and sort it out:

 When your kids return, get them to sort through their candy and separate the “can’t-live-withouts”, and put the “just oks”.
-This is one case that you want to encourage your child to be a bit of a picky eater.
+This is also a chance for you to inspect for safety (open packages etc.).
+This is one case in which you may want to encourage your child to be a bit of a picky eater.
 The point of this is to teach your kids to enjoy foods that they actually like, and to be choosy in what they indulge in.
-You don’t want your kids to eat the candy just because it’s candy.
-Maybe they trade with their siblings, offer to donate it, or trade it in for something else like a fun little toy or experience like going to a water park, or they can give it to you to freeze and use in baking later!
+You don’t want your kids to eat the candy just because it’s … candy.
+Don’t micromanage or hover over them when they’re doing this – and honestly, you don’t even have to facilitate this because they’ll probably do it on their own!
+Remember going through your candy and trading with your siblings?
+This is not only fun, but also an exercise in being discerning with which candy they keep!

 #4 Encourage bravery: